Ningi, Nigeria: Geography/Climate

 In Ningi, the dry season is partially cloudy and hot all year round, while the wet season is oppressive and generally cloudy.
-The average annual temperature ranges from 56 to 102 degrees Fahrenheit; it is infrequently below 50 or beyond 106 degrees.
+The average annual temperature ranges from 56 to 102 F; it is infrequently below 50 C or beyond 106 F.

-From March 9 to May 18, the hot season, which has an average daily high temperature above 98°F, lasts for 2.3 months.
-With an average high of 101°F and low of 74°F, April is the hottest month of the year in Ningi.
+From March 9 to May 18, the hot season, which has an average daily high temperature above 98 F, lasts for 2.3 months.
+With an average high of 101 F and low of 74 F, April is the hottest month of the year in Ningi.

 Economy

 Majorily agrarian, the Ningi LGA is recognized for raising a wide range of animals and growing a number of different crops.
 Sugarcane, millet, and soybeans are among the crops farmed in the Ningi LGA, and camels, cows, and goats are among the livestock raised and sold there.
 The Ningi LGA is home to a number of marketplaces that serve as trading hubs for a range of commodities and services, demonstrating the thriving trade that occurs there.